Mom advocates for daughter living with Down syndrome and Alzheimer’s

 “We believe that they deserved to be treated with respect and dignity.
 Now at the end of her life, I want to see that Kyle continues to be treated with dignity and respect.
 That’s what I’m advocating for.”

-Learn more about caregiver support groups offered by the Alzheimer’s Association, including the telephone group for caregivers of those living with Down syndrome and Alzheimer’s or call 800.272.3900 24/7 for information and support.
+Learn more about other caregiver support groups offered by the Alzheimer’s Association, call 800.272.3900 24/7 for information and support.